cu-mkp/making-knowing-edition/README.md

    yarn install && yarn --cwd scripts install
    ```

 2. You will need to set up and configure rclone, which provides rsync-like functionality.
-Set up rclone to have a service called "mk-annotations" which is authorized to access the shared "Annotations" directory:
+Set up rclone to have a service called "mk-annotations" which is authorized to access the shared "Annotations" directory by following the directions below.
+To check if you have previously done this (and thus do not need to set up and configure again), run `rclone mk-annotations:` to make sure rclone is able to connect to the Google Drive.
+This will give a listing of folders if successful.
+Otherwise, set up and configure the service:

    1. Follow the [instructions to make a Google Drive client ID](https://rclone.org/drive/#making-your-own-client-id) (ensure that the user account performing these actions has access to the "Annotations" folder in Google Drive)
    2. In a terminal, run the config wizard with the command